 Kanopy is a video streaming platform for libraries with one of the largest and most unique collections in the world.
 It features more than 26,000 movies, documentaries, and indie and foreign films from hundreds of producers, including The Criterion Collection, The Great Courses, Kino Lorber, PBS and thousands of independent filmmakers.
 Browse by subjects to explore and expand your interests.

-Each library member receives 10 checkouts (play credits) per month.
-Kanopy Kids and the Great Courses require no play credits.
+Each library member receives ten checkouts (play credits) and two Great Courses per month.
+Kanopy Kids requires no play credits.